Calm the chaos

 This tool turns restoration into parallel lanes so insurance, permits, and rebuild decisions feel more predictable.

-Safety warnings and mold/contamination thresholds reference CDC, EPA, and FEMA guidance — not AI variability.
+Safety and mold thresholds reference CDC, EPA, and FEMA guidance directly.

-Sources: IICRC restoration standards, CDC mold and flood guidance, EPA mold containment, FEMA flood and permit guidance, NAIC claims process.
+Sources: IICRC S500/S520, CDC mold and flood guidance, EPA mold containment, FEMA flood and permit guidance, NAIC claims process.

 Because restoration is driven by hidden damage, approvals, drying verification, and scheduling — not just labor on site.
+Per IICRC S500, drying is complete when materials hit pre-loss moisture content, not when a clock runs out.
 A range is more honest than a single date.

 CDC and EPA guidance stresses drying within 24–48 hours to reduce mold growth risk.
-After that window, remediation may be needed, which adds time to the timeline.
+After that window, remediation may be needed, which adds phases to the timeline.
+This tool escalates the mold-growth risk score as time since the event increases.

 FEMA guidance notes permits are typically required for structural repairs and usually for electrical work.
-Check your local building department — processing time varies by jurisdiction.
+Processing time varies by jurisdiction.
+The tool runs permits as a parallel lane so you can move on inspection scheduling early.

 Yes.
 Every Palm Build tool is designed to produce a polished PDF and an email-friendly summary so you can share it with a spouse, landlord, property manager, insurer, or adjuster.